Reading time: 5 minutes

 Here’s how to identify the queue for featured snippets:

-#1 Go to Google & search for the keyword you want to rank for, let’s understand with an example of this keyword.
+#1 Go to Google & search for the keyword you want to rank for.
+Let’s understand this keyword using an example.

 #2 In the search box, append “-exampledomain.com” to the keyword as shown below.
-This will reveal the next domain the featured snippets queue.
-Make sure that there’s no space between the “-” & the domain name, it’s “-exampledomain.com” without any spaces.
+This will reveal the featured snippets queue in the next domain.
+Make sure that there’s no space between the “-” & the domain name.
+It’s “-exampledomain.com” without any spaces.

 #3 Next, add the domain currently ranking for the featured snippets.
 In this case, it’s esafety.gov.au.
 The next domain in the queue will show up as shown below.